ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/HOW_I_BUILT_THIS.md

 ### 3.2 Recording and Saving Invoices
 * Developed a macro to record invoices into the **Invoice Record Sheet**, keeping a log of all generated invoices.
-* Enabled users to save invoices as Excel files for future reference.

 **VBA Code:**
 ```vba